Provision of Basic Needs/ Family Supports

 – Lunch Pal –

-Adults are paired with elementary/ middle school learners providing a mentoring opportunity during lunchtime, one hour per week.
+Adults are paired with elementary/ middle school learners who provide a mentoring opportunity during lunchtime, one hour per week.

 – After School Homework Help –

-Compass, East, and West Students can stay after school on Mondays and Wednesdays to get work done and receive help from NHS, Varsity Club, and Key Club students.
+Learners from Tecumseh Compass Learning Center,Tecumseh East STEAM Center, Tecumseh West STEAM Center can stay after school on Mondays and Wednesdays to get complete homework and and receive help from NHS, Varsity Club, and Key Club students.

 – Leader in Me –

-CLC is helping TPS promote leadership qualities all students can learn through the leader in me program.
-Developing these 7 habits and leadership skills in the early years will help prepare students for the future.
+CLC helps TPS promote leadership qualities in all learners, through the Leader in Me program.
+Developing these seven habits and leadership skills in the early years will help prepare learners for the future.

 – 5th Grade Team Building –

-With the help of the Tecumseh Coalition for the Youth, a SADD chapter is active at both STEAM East and West.
+With the help of the Tecumseh Coalition for the Youth, a SADD chapter is active at both Tecumseh East and West STEAM Centers.

 – Voices for Change –

-County wide initiative that invites learners to design positive change projects for their school and community.
+This countywide initiative invites learners to design positive change projects for their school and community.

 – Hospice of Lenawee –